ordercloud-api/ordercloud-javascript-catalyst/README.md

 function createPaymentHandler(req, res, next) { ... }

 router.get('api/me',
-  // rolesWithAccess parameter and typesWithAccess parameter are optional.
+  // The permissions parameters are optional.
 This will give access to any active OC token. withOcUserAuth(getMeHandler)
 )